How God Saved Me From Death in Prison

 But my real ‘soul transformation’ began when I lay on that cold cement floor in ‘Die Gat’ (The Hole).
 At the bottom of the Bellville Magistrates Court after being beaten up to an inch of losing my life.
 Having been robbed of everything I had except my Bible, I pleaded to God for His mercy and grace.

 God saved my life several times in incarceration.
 Still, the one incident that stands out would be the day I was standing in the courtyard in one of the most dangerous areas of Pollsmoor Prison called the ‘Awaiting Trial’ section.

-So they would use these codes and the special language of the “Number” to identify themselves according to the level they were working on and avoid others from knowing what they were doing.
+So they would use these codes and the special language of the “Number” to identify themselves according to their working level and avoid others from knowing what they were doing.
 So one day, some of these men got arrested and put into prison, and there they began to use this same code of association, conduct, and language, which later became what is today known as the “Number Gangs” in prison.

-That day I witnessed what in prison is called a ‘sabella,’ (that is a hit taken out on someone – usually, blood must flow).
-It arises when anything or anyone poses a threat to the Number’s territory, position or power.
-They control all the illegal trade of drugs, other contrabands, and any other trade in prison – from the bed, you sleep on to the food you eat.
+That day I witnessed what in prison is called a ‘sabella’ (a hit taken out on someone – usually, blood must flow).
+It arises when anything or anyone poses a threat to the Number’s territory, position, or power.
+They control all the illegal trade of drugs, other contrabands, and any other trade in prison – from the bed you sleep on to the food you eat.
 Everything in prison carries a price.